WHAT YOU SHOULD KNOW:

 A dietitian will help you make a meal plan to keep your blood sugar level steady.

-- Keep track of carbohydrates: Your blood sugar level can get too high if you eat too many carbohydrates in 1 meal or snack.
+- Keep track of carbohydrates (sugar and starchy foods): Your blood sugar level can get too high if you eat too many carbohydrates in 1 meal or snack.

 - Eat low-fat foods: Choose foods that are low in fat.
 Some examples are skinless chicken and low-fat milk.